Do you have a solid data governance plan in place?

 Data governance regulations – as well as potential fines for those companies not adhering to these regulations – are increasing.
 If you don’t have a governance plan, you run the risk of some very serious penalties.

-For example, the EU General Data Protection Regulation (GDPR) is coming into effect May 25th 2018.
+For example, the EU General Data Protection Regulation (GDPR) came into effect on May 25th, 2018.
 Its current incarnation, the UK Data Protection Act (DPA) has a theoretical maximum fine of £500,000.
 But with the new GDPR regulation, fines will reach an upper limit of €20 million or 4% of annual global turnover, whichever is higher.

 This means that for many companies, failing to comply with the new regulations won’t just be a pain – it could mean insolvency or closure.

 A good data governance plan will outline how your data is managed.
-This includes its availability, usability, integrity, and security, and specifies who is responsible for which aspects of data management.
+This includes availability, usability, integrity, and security.
+It must also specify who is responsible for which aspects of data management.

 Your data governance plan needs to clearly explain how data will be: